oxford-arc/arc-software-guide/docs/source/R/arc_r_studio.rst

 ---------------------

 You can use the R-Studio IDE on ARC via an interactive ``X11`` session or on the NX Nodes.
-The latest version of Rstudio is available on the NX nodes.
+The latest version of Rstudio (corresponding to R/4.4.0)  is available on the NX nodes.
 This means you will need to connect to ARC via a client running an ``X11`` server such as MobaXterm for Windows, or XQuartz for Mac.